Iowa Geocachers Organization - Bylaws

 Section 2.1.
 Classes of Members.
 The Corporation shall have three classes of members.
 The designation of each class and the qualifications and rights of the members of such class shall be as follows:

-2.1.1 Active Member: Membership in IGO shall remain open to all interested persons who support the goals as described in the Organization’s Mission Statement.
+2.1.1.
+Basic Member: Membership in IGO shall remain open to all interested persons who support the goals as described in the Organization’s Mission Statement.
 Each applicant for membership shall be required to register online at the IGO website, and provide IGO with their name, address, phone number, email address and geocaching alias, as well as other information deemed necessary for contact and identification of a member candidate.
-Once the applicant has provided the above information, the applicant shall be considered a member of the Organization.
+Once the applicant has provided the above information, the applicant shall be considered a basic member of the Organization.

 2.1.4 Other classes may be defined by resolution of the Board of Directors and shall lead to formal amendment of these Bylaws.